antoineMoPa/mucalc.com/README.md

     npm install

-I was too lazy and hipster to learn browserify.
+I was too hipster for browserify.
 So I decided to create a makefile to download frontend dependencies:

     make download